-All Supra trailers require a 2" (exception: SE requires 2-5/16" ball).
+Supra SR and SA model trailers require a 2"ball.
+Supra SL and SE model trailers require a 2-5/16" ball.
 The standard height from the ground to the top of the hitch ball should be about 20 inches.
 With the trailer attached to the tow vehicle, the trailer should stand approximately level.